mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 "Well, the codex of the senate has pretty clear guidelines on sentencing for interruption.
 I would be risking my post if I let hae free without punishment."

 Kip, turned to the magistrate and pleaded to him, "Please.
 Lif had every positive intention.
-Thi doesn't deserve to be thrown to Ulu."
+Thi doesn't deserve to be shipped off to Ulukoma."

 Fajro chimed in, "Perhaps an alternative arrangement can be made.
 One that is beneficial to both Liffa and all of Palinan."